enyeInc/Engineering-Conventions/README.md

 3. `npm run build`: to make sure that your code will successfully build in production.

 ### Commenting
-Comment are a way to help not only you but any other developer that looks at your code to better understand the logic behind you code.
-So comment often and frequently
+> Comments help not only you but any other developer that looks at your code better understand the logic behind your code.
+It is essential that you comment often and frequently.
 1. Single comments - used for comments that are only 1 line long
     * starts with `//`
 2. Multiple comments - used for comments that are more than 1 line long